Caffeine and Dry Eye

 Furthermore, the use of digital screens for prolonged periods can lead to digital eye strain, which can result in decreased blink rate and tear evaporation, ultimately affecting tear quality.
 Contact lens wear can lead to decreased tear production and poor tear stability, as the lenses can disrupt the natural tear film on the eyes.
 Inadequate hydration can cause dehydration, leading to dry eyes as well.

 The point is, caffeine is a very small factor that has been overrepresented as a cause for dry eye in the majority of people.
 It may even have beneficial properties for the dry eye sufferer.
-Much is sill left to be fully understood.
+Much is still left to be fully understood.
 However, that does not absolutely dictate that for some people, it may not play a role in there particular dry eye situation.
 Potentially, anything in excess, including caffeine and coffee, may have negative side effects, including to tear stability.
 This article is not suggesting that you have to get rid of your caffeine intake (especially since coffee has links to other health – including ocular – benefits).
 Rather, this article is hoping to help you understand that dry eye has many potential variables, so you can better manage your personal dry eye condition.

 Need Consistanly Cheap Contacts?